iangagn/binary_search/README.md

 Errors to avoid :

-  1. Off-by-one errors when calculating the boundaries of the interval.
+  1. Off-by-one errors when calculating the boundaries.

   2. Handling duplicate items may require that the position of the first instance be returned.